yuehaoshi/SpringBoot-Angular/AngularProject.md

 7. Add CrossOrigin support to Spring Boot app

 ## Phase2 Development Process
-1. Online Shop Template Integration
+1. Online Shop Template Integration (Section 11)
     - `npm install bootstrap`
     - `npm install @fortawesome/fontawesome-free`
     - Add styles to `angular.json` file.
 In "styles" part (this is the CSS styles that will be applied globally to Angular project), add: